vertexproject/synapse/docs/synapse/userguides/ug015_storm_ref_pivot.rst

     inet:fqdn^10  ->  inet:dns:a:fqdn

-* Pivot from a set of domains (``inet:fqdn`` nodes) to the DNS A records for those domains, and from the IP addresses in the DNS A records to the set of IPv4 nodes (e.g., pivot from a set of domains to the set of IP addresses the domains resolved to).
+* Pivot from a set of domains in the working set to the DNS A records for those domains, and from the IP addresses in the DNS A records to the associated set of IPv4 nodes (e.g., pivot from a set of domains to the set of IP addresses the domains resolved to).
   ::
     pivot(inet:fqdn,inet:dns:a:fqdn) pivot(inet:dns:a:ipv4,inet:ipv4)